pierreleocadie/ScrapeGram/README.md

 I've more ideas for features, I'll update this README file to make it clear at the right time.

+## Before install

+**DISCLAIMER : ScrapeGram IS FOR EDUCATIONAL PURPOSE ONLY.
+By using ScrapeGram, you are violating the Instagram community rules, so do not use your personal Instagram account with ScrapeGram or you will be banned.
+Use ScrapeGram at your own risk.***

 ## How to install ScrapeGram ?

 Clone the repo :